ices-eg/wg_MGWG/state-space/WhiteHake/WHAM/README.md

 ### WHAM model fit details

-Using age-specific selectivity for the survey facilitated convergence for model 1 only.
+Using age-specific selectivity for surveys or fishery catch facilitated convergence for one or more models.
+All models use the same selectivity assumptions for consistency.
-Trial fits with all age-specific selectivities free, led to  peak selectivity at age 3 for indices 2 in model 1
+Trial fits with all age-specific selectivities free, led to assumed ages for peak selectivity.
+Age for peak selectivity in index 1 was 4.
+Age for peak selectivity in index 2 was 3.

-Model 4 is used to provide results for comparison with other model frameworks.
+Model m4 is used to provide results for comparison with other model frameworks.
-In peel 7 for Model 4 observation error variance estimate for index 2 goes to 0.